DFE-Digital/teaching-vacancies-design-history/app/posts/2022-11-01-filtering-by-jobs-that-use-the-application-form.md

 Hiring staff can set up their job listings so that applications are received by either:

-- using our application form
+- using our online application form
-- downloading a PDF application form and sending it to the school by email
+- downloading an application form and sending it to the school by email
 - clicking through to an external website

 We recommend using our application form because: